kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 - Complete [4.5.
 Lab: Scanning with Nmap](https://runestone.academy/ns/books/published/kiis_security_2026/lab-scanning-with-nmap.html).
 Begin by forking [Codespace for Lab 4.5.
 Lab: Scanning with Nmap](https://github.com/pearcej/security-nmap) to your Github account.
 - Debrief
 - **Prompt 2:** What did you learn in this lab?
 Explain.

+- If time permits, work on your final project.

 - Remember to complete your post-class reflection.